pynvme/pynvme/README.md

 5. Qpair: manages NVMe IO SQ/CQ.
 Admin SQ/CQ are managed by Controller
 6. Buffer: allocates and manipulates the data buffer on host memory
-7. IOWorker: reads and/or writes NVMe Namespace in separated processors Please use "help" to find more details of these classes.
+7. IOWorker: reads and/or writes NVMe Namespace in separated processors Please use python "help()" to find more details of these classes.

 Pynvme works on Linux, and uses SPDK as the NVMe driver.
 DPDK and SPDK are statically linked in the module's .so object file, so users do not need to setup SPDK develop environment.
 The host Linux OS image is installed in a SATA drive, because the kernel's NVMe drive will be unloaded by Pynvme during the test.
 Pynvme does write data to your NVMe devices, so it could corrupt your data in the device.
 Users have to provide correct BDF (Bus:Device.Function) address to initialize the controller of the DUT device.